Marcooab/Marcooab/README.md

 # Hi there I'm called Marco!

 Brazilian Frontend Developer.
-Currently living in Portugal!!! �
+Currently living in Portugal!!!

-- 🔭 Currently doing the sixth and last month of MasterSchool Bootcamp focused em Data Analysis(Python, MySql, GoogleSheets, Tableau)
+- 🔭 Currently doing the sixth and last month of MasterSchool Bootcamp focused in Data Analysis(TECHS: Python, MySql, GoogleSheets, Tableau)
 - Analysis and Systems Development student.
 Graduation in 06/2024.

 - 🌱 Main Skills: